epi2me-labs/wf-teloseq/README.md

 In the supplied HG002 reference genome, the sub-telomeric sequence up to the EcoRV cut site in chromosome 13 (paternal) P arm is identical to chromosome 22 (paternal) P arm, so we only have one representative sequence in the reference provided.
 Although the telomere lengths cluster distinctly for these identical sequence identity arms, if two identical contigs are present there will be random mapping and a distorted telomere length estimate.
 The pipeline does not yet separate out these two arms based upon telomere length from the single contig provided but is planned in a future release.

 Human cell lines, and individuals, have genetic variation in their sub-telomeric regions.
 These may impact chromosome arm assignment if differences compared to the reference used in the analysis are substantial, or make the sub-telomeric regions indistinguishable.
 For most reliable chromosome arm telomere length estimation, it is recommended to use a genome reference for that specific sample (e.g. cell line or individual).
 Overall telomere length estimation (pathway 1) is not affected by this, as it is entirely reference-free.
 We provide de novo reference creation approach using clustering to produce a reference from the data for chr arm separation when a matching reference is not available (pathway 3).
 Naming of contigs is limited to ~45 contigs that can be confidently named.
-High similarity of half the chr arms makes it difficult to assign which chromosome they correspond to but variation exists that can be used to separate out the chr arms in the de novo reference construction.
+High similarity of half the chr arm subtelomeres makes it difficult to assign which chromosome they correspond to but variation exists that can be used to separate out the chr arms in the de novo reference construction.

 ## Run time

-Running a typical Telo-Seq dataset (4K telomere reads) through `wf-teloseq` with matching sample human chromosome arm mapping assignment takes approximately 15 minutes and non-matching 1 hr.
-When skipping the mapping stage (`--skipmapping`), it takes less than 5 minutes.
+Running a typical Telo-Seq dataset (4K telomere reads) through `wf-teloseq` with matching sample human chromosome arm mapping assignment takes approximately 5 minutes and non-matching >1 hr.
+When skipping the mapping stage (`--skipmapping`), it takes less than 3 minutes.

 ## Running in Epi2me labs via Windows on a laptop